-No more than 20% of the total amount invested by Council at any time shall be in one institution or type of investment.
+No more than R30million of the total amount invested by Council at any time shall be in one institution or type of investment.
+No more than 50% of the total amount invested by Council shall be in one institution or type of investment if the total investment is more than R30million.

-2.5.5 Controlling Investments
+2.6.5 Controlling Investments